Diary of a blogger – A journey of a girl from a diary writer to a blogger.

 Diya loved writing since her school days.
 She had her favourite diary in which she used to write her daily happenings.
 In college also, she used to share everything with her personal diary- her concerns, her self-doubts, and her triumphs.
 Her diary was a spot for her to ‘unload’ as she used to share all her rollercoaster experiences with it.

 Diya got married and moved to Mumbai with her husband.
 She got so busy with her new life that writing was the last thing on her mind.
-She stopped writing completely due to lack of time.
-But somewhere at the back of her mind, she always wanted to share her thoughts with her favourite diary.
-They moved to California after few years and had her first daughter there after some time.
+She stopped writing completely due to a lack of time.
+But somewhere at the back of her mind, she always wanted to share her thoughts on her favourite dairy.
+They moved to California after few years and had their first daughter there after some time.
 In her baby shower, she got a baby record book from a friend and she had no idea what to do with it.

-This is how, a diary writer turned into a blogger and has been writing ever since.
-But, she still loves smell of ink on fresh paper.
+This is how a diary writer turned into a blogger and has been writing ever since.
+But, she still loves the smell of ink on fresh paper.

-P.S – Few days back, she won a twitter contest by rangroute and won a beautiful diary.
+P.S – A few days back, she won a Twitter contest by rangroute and won a beautiful diary.
 As much as she was tempted to write in it, she kept it safely.
-And opened it few days back and wrote few lines which gave her same old happiness of writing in her old best friend – her personal diary. 🙂
+And opened it a few days back and wrote few lines which gave her the same old happiness of writing in her old best friend – her personal diary. 🙂

 Also, ‘This post is a part of Write Over the Weekend, an initiative for Indian Bloggers by BlogAdda.’